 A couple hours later (ok, days – I’m a slow reader.
 I blame the Maryland education system and not my lack of focus), I finished and was pleasantly surprised by how much I liked it.
 People say that this book or that book has it “all”?
 Well, this book seriously does have it “all”.

 Penny Templeton is a New York based acting coach with 20 years of teaching under her belt and the knowledge and understanding of acting and the business side of acting shows.
 In the book, she’s taken the lessons and styles of all of the great acting teachers – Stanislavsky, Strasberg, Adler, Meisner and Uta Hagen – and combines them all into her own technique.

-She teaches you how to break down a script in a way so easy that you’ll immediately want to grab some sides from Actors Access and try her technique for yourself.
+She teaches you how to break down a script in a way so easy that you’ll immediately want to grab a monologue or some sides from Actors Access and try her technique for yourself.
 And, this is one of the first books that I can remember or even know of that takes a scene that most of us would be auditioning for – 1 to 2 page scenes – and shows you what to do with it.
 She even shows you how to break down a scene where you’d have 1 line of dialogue.
 If you try it out like I did, you’ll be itching for your next audition.